MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 - Have your users download and install the language accessory packs that they need from the Microsoft 365 portal (requires local administrator permissions).
 - Set and assign the policy "Allow users who aren’t admins to install language accessory packs" to your users.
 This enables them to install language packs through the apps UI themselves.
-- Use Intune, Configuration Manager or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.
+- Use Intune, Configuration Manager, or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.

 For more details, see [Overview of deploying languages for Microsoft 365 Apps](overview-deploying-languages-microsoft-365-apps.md).